AnatolyRugalev/kube-commander/README.md

 kubecom --context=my-cluster-2 --namespace=my-namespace --kubeconfig=~/.kube/my-config
 ```

-This is pretty useful example:
+Sometimes you want to colorify JSON logs, so here's useful `--log-pager` configuration for that:
 ```bash
 kubecom --log-pager="jq -c -R -r '. as \$line | try fromjson catch \$line'"
 ```

-In this case kubecom will use `jq` to colorize JSON logs if possible.
 You can pipe commands here as well:

 ```bash
 kubecom --log-pager="jq -c | some_other_command"